LPology/Simple-Ajax-Uploader/README.md

         <tr>
             <td><strong>startXHR(filename, fileSize)</strong></td>
             <td>Function</td>
             <td>Function to be called only in browsers that support XHR uploads (non-IE).
 Executes after <code>onSubmit</code> but prior to upload start.
-Return false stops upload.
-The function gets passed two arguments: a string containing the filename; a number that is the file size in kilobytes.</td>
+The function gets passed two arguments: a string containing the filename; a number that is the file size in kilobytes.
+Return false stops upload.</td>
         </tr>
         <tr>
             <td><strong>endXHR(filename)</strong></td>